Statistics Calculators

 The probability of losing = 1 - The winning probability = 1 - 3 / 13 = 10 / 13

-The odds against are the lowest ratios of the number of outcomes that cannot happen to the desired event to the number of outcomes that can happen to the desired event.
-Let's assume that the desired event is A. The odds against event A are then computed as follows.
+The odds against represent the lowest ratio of the number of outcomes where the desired event cannot happen to the number of outcomes where the desired event can happen.
+Assuming the desired event is A, the odds against event A are computed as follows:

 The odds against event A = n(Aᶜ) : n(A)